 Fund Balance with Treasury (FBwT) represents the aggregate amount of funds on deposit with the U.S. Department of the Treasury (Treasury).
 Treasury maintains agencies' FBwT account balances in its Central Accounting Reporting System (CARS).
-Reconciliation of agencies FBwT general ledger accounts to the balances held by Treasury is a key internal control process, which ensures the accuracy of the government's receipt and disbursement data.
-Therefore, Treasury Financial Manual (TFM) Chapter 5100, Section 5125, requires agencies to implement effective and efficient reconciliation processes and perform timely reconciliations between their FBwT general ledger accounts and Treasury's CARS Account Statement.
+Reconciliation of agencies' FBwT general ledger accounts to the balances held by Treasury is a key internal control process, which ensures the accuracy of the government's receipt and disbursement data.
+Therefore, Treasury Financial Manual (TFM) Chapter 5100, Section 5125, requires agencies to implement effective and efficient reconciliation processes and perform timely reconciliations between their FBwT general ledger account Statement.

 USSOCOM is considered an Other Defense Organization (ODO).
 ODOs are entities authorized by the Secretary of Defense to perform select consolidated support and service functions to the DoD on a Department-wide basis.
-Office of the Under Secretary of Defense, Comptroller allots funds from appropriations to USSOCOM and other ODOs including: Operations and Maintenance; Procurement; and Research, Development, Test, and Evaluation, among others.
+Office of the Under Secretary of Defense, Comptroller allots funds from appropriations to USSOCOM and other ODOs, including Operations and Maintenance, Procurement, and Research, Development, Test, and Evaluation, among others.
 Similarly, Treasury aggregates the FBwT information for ODOs at a summary level in a single Treasury account, U.S. Treasury Index (TI) 97.
 The Treasury account does not provide identification and account balances of the separate ODOs sharing the U.S. Treasury account.

 Disbursing offices across DoD are responsible for processing disbursements and collections on behalf of the ODOs.
 The disbursements and collections processed by each disbursing office are compiled each month by USSOCOM's financial reporting service organization.
-The service organization's HQ Accounting and Reporting System (HQARS) consolidates the disbursement and collection information received from disbursing offices for each ODO FBwT account.
+The financial reporting service organization's HQ Accounting and Reporting System (HQARS) consolidates the disbursement and collection information received from disbursing offices for each ODO FBwT account.
 HQARS then reports the disbursement and collection to Treasury's CARS.
 Because Treasury only identifies the ODOs at the aggregate TI-97-level, the information sent to Treasury is provided at an aggregated level and does not identify the specific ODO responsible for the disbursements and collections.

 To assist ODOs in performing the monthly-required FBwT reconciliation between their general ledger FBwT accounts and the information in CARS, the financial reporting service organization developed the Cash Management Report (CMR).
 This report is an output of the CMR Tool, which takes information gathered from HQARS to generate the CMR.
-The CMR is comprised of consolidated disbursement and collection data from HQARS as well as ODO funding data from the PBAS, EFD, and various DoD disbursing offices.
+The CMR is comprised of consolidated disbursement and collection data from HQARS as well as ODO funding data from the Program Budget Accounting System (PBAS), Electronic Funds Distribution (EFD), and various DoD disbursing offices.
 The CMR identifies FBwT balances for each ODO at the limit-level.
 Limits are four-character codes that help identify, manage, and report the financial activity of each ODO.

 Finally, the financial reporting service organization performs a series of reconciliations of the CMR to identify and resolve variances between the general ledger accounting systems and the Treasury records for each ODO.
-These reconciliations were performed using the Department 97 Reconciliation and Reporting Tool (DRRT) and Consolidated Cash Accountability System (CCAS).
-During FY 2022, USSOCOM transitioned from DRRT and CCAS to Advancing Analytics (Advana) as the source system for reconciling FBwT.
-Given the transitionary period, the Advana FBwT reconciliation tool, processes, and related controls were continuing to evolve during the FY 2022 audit cycle.
+These reconciliations were performed using Advancing Analytics (Advana) as the source system for reconciling FBwT.
+While the financial reporting service organization and Office of the Secretary of Defense have implemented controls designed to identify and resolve these variances, no controls have been implemented to ensure that the variances are resolved in a timely manner.